MinecraftForge/Documentation/docs/datagen/intro.md

 The data generator system is loaded by the main class `net.minecraft.data.Main`.
 Different arguments can be passed to it, to customize which mods' data are gathered, what existing files are considered, etc. The class responsible for data generation is `net.minecraft.data.DataGenerator`.

 ForgeGradle provides the `runData` task to run the data generators.
-The IDE-specific runs generation tasks (`gen***Tasks`) also create run configurations for running the data generator.
+The IDE-specific runs generation tasks (`genEclipseRuns`, `genIntellijRuns`, `genVSCodeRuns`) also create run configurations for running the data generator.

 Generator Modes
 ---------------